tbender4/tbender4.github.io/_posts/2021-01-29-video-capture-with-datapath-and-rgbeasy-obs-plugin.md

 {% include gallery id="gallery2" %}

-As an H.265 video, the differences between the two are less pronounced as it'll be inevitably compressed.
+For video playback or a livestream, the differences between the two are less pronounced as it'll be inevitably compressed.
 It's worth attempting both configurations to see if the capture looks best with normal settings or with the conveniences afforded by oversampling.

+## VCS - Alternative setup